Services for Students

 Cal Grant C: Cal Grant C is a competitive grant for vocational students who are enrolled in programs from nine months to two years in length.
 For the current academic year maximum amount for a book stipend see the California Student Aid Commission’s website at csac.ca.gov.

-Student Success Completion Grant: A state financial aid program available for Cal Grant B and C recipients attending a California Community college to encourage accelerated completion of the student’s educational goal by encouraging full time enrollment.
+Student Success Completion Grant: A need-based financial aid program available for Cal Grant B and C recipients attending a California Community college to encourage accelerated completion of the student’s educational goal by encouraging full time enrollment.
 The SSCG award is $1298 for enrollment of 12-14.5 units per semester.
 The SSCG award is $4000 for enrollment of 15 or more units.
 Funding is limited.
 The program is funded by the State of California and administered by the State Chancellor’s Office.

 Chafee Grant: The California Chafee Grant program is available for current or former foster youth to use for career and technical training or college courses.
 The maximum grant amount is $5,000 per year.
 Students must be enrolled in six or more units each semester to be eligible.
 For questions regarding eligibility, please contact the Financial Aid Office at (619) 660-4291 or the EOPS Office at (619) 660-4293 or go to chafee.csac.ca.gov/.